Courseiva

 Why this answer

-Options A and C are correct.
-The Project Board is responsible for authorizing stage plans and providing overall direction.
-Option B is incorrect because producing the PID is a Project Manager responsibility.
+Options C and D are correct.
+The Project Board is responsible for authorizing stage plans and providing overall direction and control of the project.
+Option A is incorrect because producing the Project Initiation Documentation is a Project Manager responsibility.

 Multi-Selecthard